 Beyond Healthcare Dashboards: Deeper Decision Support

 Dashboards and measures have become commonplace in hospitals because health systems want to measure and track performance.
 For many health systems, healthcare dashboards are indispensable, particularly in outcomes improvement work.
 Dashboards give organizations a clear picture of how they’re performing in all metrics, so they know which areas to target for improvement.
-These visual reporting systems establish a single source of truth throughout an organization, allowing all relevant users—from executives to frontline clinicians—to view the same data.
+These visual reporting systems establish a single source of truth throughout an organization, allowing all relevant users—at every level—to view the same data.

 Today, however, healthcare dashboards are starting to fail the systems they were built to serve.
 As data-driven decision making grows, with more access to data, the healthcare industry is outgrowing dashboards.
 Health system needs for faster, real-time reporting and customized, self-service functionality are driving the development of new solutions.
-Novel executive decision support systems, such as Health Catalyst®’s Leading Wisely™, are taking over where dashboards fall short.
+Novel decision-support systems, such as the Health Catalyst® Leading Wisely® dashboard solution are taking over where dashboards fall short.

 The Traditional Functions of a Healthcare Dashboard